 - Bristol Old Vic Theatre School offers week-long short courses in Classical Acting and Modern Acting, suitable for those aged 17 and above.

-- Circus Space offers a range of weekly classes in circus skills for all ages, from 2 years 9 months to 18 years, all available at a concessionary fee for those who qualify.
+- National Centre for Circus Arts offers a range of weekly classes in circus skills for all ages, from 2 years 9 months to 18 years, all available at a concessionary fee for those who qualify.
 Adult and family classes are also available in disciplines such as acrobatics, flying trapeze and tightwire.

 - Northern School of Contemporary Dance offers weekly youth and children’s classes, for age 7 years and over, at a reasonable fee with free-entitlement places available to the youth course.